 The Church went even further in 1983, declaring: “Their principles have always been considered irreconcilable with the doctrine of the Church and therefore membership in them remains forbidden.
 The faithful who enroll in Masonic associations are in a state of grave sin and may not receive Holy Communion."

-5. Freemasons Inspired America’s First Political Third Party.
+5. Freemasons Inspired America’s First Political Third Party

 In the realm of politics, the first third party in the United States, the Anti-Masonic Party, formed in 1828 in response to fears that the group was growing too secretive and powerful.
-Many of its members touted conspiracy theories about the Freemasons, with some leaders claiming that an infamous murder of the time had occurred at the hands of the Masons, in an effort to keep to keep the victim from revealing the organization’s secrets.
+Many of its members touted conspiracy theories about the Freemasons, with some leaders claiming that an infamous murder of the time had occurred at the hands of the Masons, in an effort to keep the victim from revealing the organization’s secrets.

-6. It’s Still a Boys’ Club…Mostly.
+6. It’s Still a Boys’ Club…Mostly

 Traditionally, Freemason membership has only been open to men.
 In the group’s “1723 Constitutions,” a kind of guidebook to the organization by James Anderson, written under the aegis of the Grand Lodge of England, women and atheists were excluded along with enslaved people.